tus/tusd/README.md

 ## Roadmap

-The goal for this code base is to come up with a good and simple solution for resumable file uploads over http.
+The initial goal for this project to come up with a good and simple solution for resumable file uploads over http.

 * Defining a good http API (in progress)
 * Implementing a minimal / robust server for it